sdaqo/reactjs-shopping-test/README.md

-# ReactJS Web-Shop
+# ReactJS Web-Shop (WIP)

 This is a little web shop written with React.
-This is mostly a Project to learn ReactJS and web dev
+This is mostly a Project to learn ReactJS and web dev.

 # Setup